Family Law

 Giving up career opportunities for family often justifies alimony awards.
 Courts understand that spouses who:

-Passed up career opportunities to support the family
+Passed up career opportunities to support the family.

-Took care of the home and children
+Took care of the home and children.

-Helped advance their spouse's education or career
+Helped advance their spouse's education or career.

 These sacrifices might deserve compensation through alimony.
 This is especially true if you gave up real professional opportunities to meet family needs.
-Courts may award compensatory support to fix the economic imbalance.
+Courts may award compensatory spousal support to fix the economic imbalance.

 How long you were married matters